spaenles/spaenles/index.md

 # My Projects
 Hello again!
-Here are some of the neat things I've worked on.
-I've seperated them out based on work done for a class at MSU and work done in my free time.
+Here are some of the things I've worked on over the last few years that I'm proud of and think are neat.
+Some of them are work done for classes at MSU and others were done in my free time.

 ## Automated Phosphate Sensing System
 This was a group project done in my last semester at MSU as part of a capstone design class.
 Our project was to design and build a complete system for automated phospate detection in water samples.
 The system utilizes an arduino to control a number of pumps and sensors to collect a sample, mix it with a chemical reagent, measure the resulting color change, and determine the amount of phosphate present in the sample.
 If you'd like to know more you can click [here]().